Do you ever feel like you don’t know what to pray?

 Thank you, Lord for Your goodness in our lives.
 You are faithful—abounding in mercy and grace.
 Thank you, that you have given us authority over all the power of the enemy.
 What we loose on earth, will be loosed in heaven.
 Not only have you given us power over the enemy, but You’ve given us power to use our words to speak blessing over ourselves and others.
 Help us to use our words to speak life and to glorify You.
 When we declare Your promises, we can be confident that they will not return void.
 Holy Spirit guide us in our prayers.
 Continue to reveal Your Word and Your ways to us, that we may have powerful, effective prayers.
 In Jesus’ name, Amen!

-**I’ve included a bookmark for you to print out and laminate, that gives you a guide on how to prayer powerful daily prayers.
+**I’ve included a bookmark for you to print out and laminate, that gives you a guide on have power in your prayer life.
 You can keep it in your Bible while you’re reading to help you.**